 5. VirusTotal Safe

-VirusTotal Safe is a great multi-function tool that allows you to scan files, URLs for any malicious activities.
+VirusTotal Safe is a great multi-function tool that scans files and URLs for malicious activities.
 The URL you enter is checked across multiple security platforms for malicious activities and risks.
-Then you get a complied result instantly.
+Then, you get a compiled result instantly.
 You can also scan for a malicious file on this platform.
 Overall, it is great to use.

 6. PSafe Dfndr Lab

-Finally, we have PSafe Dfndr Lab.
-Another great tool that allows you to scan for any malicious links.
-You have to paste the link in the box and then click on CHECK LINK.
-The catch is that if the site is not present in the PSafe Dfndr Lab database, it won’t show you any results and ask you to move forward with caution.
+Finally, we have PSafe Dfndr Lab, another great tool that allows you to scan for malicious links.
+You must paste the link in the box and then click CHECK LINK.
+The catch is that if the site is not present in the PSafe Dfndr Lab database, it won’t show you any results and asks you to move forward with caution.
 However, it is still a great tool to use.